Canard (aeronautics): Trim

+A canard foreplane may be used to trim an aeroplane in pitch, just as a tail plane can.
+The trimming force in pitch is also a lifting force, and the greater it is, the greater the associated induced drag, known as trim drag.
+However, where a conventional tail typically pushed down with a negative trimming force which makes the wing work harder, a canard pushes up so the wing works less hard.
+This actually reduces the net drag, resulting in negative trim drag.

-A highly loaded lifting canard may not have sufficient spare lifting capacity to accommodate large movements of the centre of pressure or of the centre of gravity.
-Trim may be accomplished in similar manner to a tailless craft, by adjustment of trailing-edge surfaces.
-In particular, the use of landing flaps on the main wing causes a large trim change.
-The Saab Viggen has flaps on the canard surface which were deployed simultaneously to cancel out the change in trim.
+The use of landing flaps on the main wing causes a large trim change, which must be compensated for.
+The Saab Viggen has flaps on its canard surface which may be deployed simultaneously with the main flaps.
 The Beech Starship uses variable-sweep foreplanes to trim the position of the lift force.

 When the main wing is most loaded, at takeoff, to rotate the nose up a conventional tailplane typically pushes down while a foreplane lifts up.
 In order to maintain trim the main wing on a canard design must therefore be located further aft relative to the centre of gravity than on the equivalent conventional design.